 How much does Medicare cost per month in Washington?

 In 2026, the standard Part B premium is $202.90/month.
 Part A is usually $0 if you or your spouse paid Medicare taxes for at least 10 years.
 A standalone Part D drug plan in Washington runs about $20–$60/month.
-A Medicare Supplement plan in Washington typically runs $230–$350/month depending on age, plan letter, and carrier.
-Some Medicare Advantage plans in Washington have $0 monthly premiums.
+A Medicare Supplement plan in Washington typically runs $230–$350/month depending on age, plan letter, and carrier — see Plan G vs Plan N in Washington for the most popular options compared.
+Some Medicare Advantage plans in Washington have $0 monthly premiums, but be aware of why Medicare Advantage plans sometimes cost more than you think.

 What is the Part B late enrollment penalty?